tk1814/trading-cordapp/README.md

 1. kill the node
 2. delete these folders: ```rm -r artemis/ logs/ per*```
-3. start the node again, and add the run-migration-script sub-command: ```--app-schemas --core-schemas```
+3. start the node again, and add the run-migration-script sub-command: ``` run-migration-scripts --app-schemas --core-schemas```